Kalkidan-Amare/Genetic-Algorithm-with-metta/README.md

-Of course.
-Here is a descriptive README file for the project, tailored to your precise specifications.
-It focuses on the problem, the algorithm, and the implementation details, omitting setup instructions and adopting a direct, human-written tone.

----

-# Minimalist Genetic Algorithm in MeTTa
+# Simple Genetic Algorithm in MeTTa

 This project is an implementation of a simple Genetic Algorithm, developed as a task for the iCog Labs training program.
 It is written in a pure, foundational subset of the MeTTa language to solve the classic "Maximize Ones" problem.